 One issue Max talks about is the crazy paradox of doctors saying, “The problem is defensive medicine.
 I order my patient tests they don’t need and might subject them to harm because I want to cover myself against lawsuits even though I have malpractice coverage.”
 Here is one saying almost exactly this.
 It seems like an unbelievably self-incriminating statement that some doctors blithely give all of the time.
 They could at least throw us a bone and show enough self-awareness to acknowledge the insanity of it.

 I believe, as Max does, that most doctors put their patients first and order the exact amount of testing and treatment they need.
-In fact, I think defensive medicine is a problem primarily because doctors care so much for their patients, they want what is best for them regardless of the cost.
+In fact, I think defensive medicine is a problem primarily because doctors care so much for their patients; they want what is best for them regardless of the cost.
 Is this a problem?
-Maybe on a macro level.
+Maybe on a macro-level.
 But we have bigger problems than the byproducts of doctors caring too much about their patients.

 (2018 Update: There is better data now on the idea that doctors are performing unnecessary tests.
 So maybe some of my “doctors are good people who would not provide unnecessary tests of people to protect themselves” optimism may have been a little bit ill-founded.)

-Doctors also practice defensive medicine because they don’t want to be blamed for hurting their patient outside of the litigation fears.
+Doctors also practice defensive medicine because they don’t want to be blamed for hurting their patients outside of the litigation fears.
 Forget lawsuits, can you imagine being blamed for the death of another person?
 Whether the accuser is right or wrong, there has to be an unbearable pain that comes with that.